herculesbroken11/AI-Trading-Bot/README.md

 ## 🔧 Development Tips

-- FastAPI auto-reloads with `--reload`; interactive docs at `http://localhost:8000/docs`
+- Flask auto-reloads in debug mode; run with `flask run --debug` for development
 - Tailwind + Vite hot reload the React UI (`npm run dev`)
 - Update `config.json` to experiment with different thresholds without code changes
+- Make sure PostgreSQL is running and the database exists before starting the app

 ## ⚠️ Operational Notes